timjolson/delegated/README.md

 Additional usage:

-    # already instantiated objects can be used (always the same object,
+    # Already instantiated objects can be used (always the same object,
     # instead of dynamic or instance-base)
     class Master(Master):
         sub = Sub()